 Tons of gluten free options here including many of the popular brands.
 You can also pick up a quick meal here.
 If you have Amazon Prime you can get a discount, too!
 Check Whole Foods NYC locations here.

 Another healthy grocery store with many gluten free options.
-I really like the Trader Joe’s brand gluten free items (the chocolate chip cookies are so good!).
-If you want a quick lunch they do gluten free salads.
+I really like the Trader Joe’s brand gluten free items (the chocolate chip cookies are so good!
+So is the cauliflower gnocchi, and their gluten free everything bagels… yum!).
 Check Trader Joe’s NYC locations here.

 Gluten Free Restaurants NYC Map…

 This is a map I’ve been working on for two (two!!!) years.
 Here, you can find all the gluten free restaurants listed above, as well as some of my favorite shops and tourist destinations in the city.
 Use this map on your phone (works without data), and easily find the closest gluten free restaurant to your location.

 I truly hope this guide helps you on your next trip to NYC!
 It really is one of the best cities in the world to visit if you are celiac, gluten intolerant, or otherwise avoiding gluten.
 And as long as this guide is, there are always new gluten free restaurants popping up.
 I will do my best to keep this gluten free restaurants NYC guide updated (it is updated for 2020) – hopefully with new reviews after my next trip to NYC!

 In the meantime, let me know your favorite gluten free restaurants in NYC in the comments!
 Did I miss any?

 Browse all my gluten free travel guides here.
 Including:

 - Detroit gluten free guide